truongsonghiep/journey-to-the-west/chapter_001.md

 Over a price so modest.
 Plots and schemes I do not know;
 Without vainglory or attaint
-My life‟s prolonged in simplicity.
+My life's prolonged in simplicity.
 Those I meet,
 If not immortals, would be Daoists,
 Seated quietly to expound the Yellow Court.